-The Oklahoma Commission for Teacher Preparation (OCTP) oversees educator preparation programs and teacher and leader certification examinations.
-The Commission is working diligently with all colleges of education to understand and implement reforms necessary to align with OAS.
+The Oklahoma Commission for Teacher Preparation (OCTP) Office of Education Quality and Accountability. oversees educator preparation programs and teacher and leader certification examinations.
+The Commission OEQA is working diligently with all colleges of education to understand and implement reforms necessary to align with OAS.

 The SEA representative to the Oklahoma Association of Colleges of Teacher Education (OACTE) provides regular information to the Association members and receives feedback from the members regarding implementation strategies.
 Additional training for the OACTE members, who are deans or directors of Oklahoma's teacher and administrator preparation programs, related to implementation of OAS in English language arts and mathematics was provided on January 13, 2012.
 At this meeting, the Association members discussed how the new standards would impact their work and how they would ensure that all new teachers would be able to teach curriculum aligned to more rigorous standards.
 In addition, they discussed how colleges of education would support practicing teachers and administrators through ongoing professional development related to OAS.
+In addition to the January 2012 date, more recent updates have been consistently shared.
+The OACTE meets monthly, and an SEA representative has been present through July 2014.

 The SEA provides leadership and guidance to support teachers- and principals-in-training as well as in their entry years.
 The SEA conducts principal academies for new principals as well as principals in Priority, Targeted Intervention, and Focus Schools; conducts first-year superintendent training; and provides leadership coaches to principals in struggling schools.
-Through the 60 REAC3H Coaches and the former program known as the State Superintendent's Master Teachers Project, the SEA developed teacher leaders in all regions of the State focused on implementation of the standards, with an emphasis on literacy.
-The REAC3H Coaches modeled lessons for and facilitated collaboration between educators in all regions of the state.
+Through the 60 REACH Coaches and the former program known as the State Superintendent's Master Teachers Project, the SEA developed teacher leaders in all regions of the State focused on implementation of the standards, with an emphasis on literacy.
+The REACH Coaches modeled lessons for and facilitated collaboration between educators in all regions of the state.

-Recently, the SEA partnered with OCTP and the Regents to develop standards, curriculum, and certification tests for Elementary Math Specialists that target implementation of the math standards in elementary schools and for Gifted Education that target implementation of strategies to accelerate and differentiate learning experiences for gifted and talented students.
+Recently, the SEA partnered with OEQA, formerly OCTP and the Regents to develop standards, curriculum, and certification tests for Elementary Math Specialists that target implementation of the math standards in elementary schools and for Gifted Education that target implementation of strategies to accelerate and differentiate learning experiences for gifted and talented students.

 In 2013, the SEA established a role within the Office of Educator Effectiveness to serve as liaison between the SEA and institutions of higher education as well as between the SEA and Career and Technology Centers.
 This role has further enhanced the ongoing relationship between agencies and institutions and increased consistency and alignment of goals.
+In January 2015 a seamless transition has been made to the current Deputy Superintendent of Educator Effectiveness.